Bay of Pigs Invasion: Reactions

-Phony war
+Operation Mars

+The "Special Battalion" of Brigade 2506, consisting of 160 guerrilla warfighters under the command of Higinio Nino Diaz Ane, was tasked with carrying out "Operation Mars".
+Operation Mars was a separate mission from Operation Pluto and unknown to JFK that was organized by the former Vice President Richard Nixon and CIA Director George Bush alongside their Cuban exile counterparts.
+The intention of Mars was to land at the beach (playa) near Baracoa to provide a feint attack for the primary landing force at Giron.
+Men of the Special Battalion trained separately from the men of Operation Pluto, at Camp Beauregard.

 On the night of 15/16 April, the Nino Diaz group failed in a second attempted diversionary landing at a different location near Baracoa.
 On 16 April, Merardo Leon, Jose Leon, and 14 others staged an armed uprising at Las Delicias Estate in Las Villas, with only four surviving.

-Following the airstrikes on the Cuban airfields on 15 April, the FAR prepared for action with its surviving aircraft which numbered at least four T-33 jet trainers, four Sea Fury fighters and five or six B-26 medium bombers.
-The T-33s and B-26s were armed with machine guns and the Sea Furies with 20mm cannon for air-to-air combat and strafing ships and ground targets.
-CIA planners had failed to discover that the U.S.-supplied T-33 trainer jets had long been armed with M-3 machine guns.
+Following the airstrikes on the Cuban airfields on 15 April, the FAR prepared for action with its surviving aircraft which numbered at least four T-33 jet trainers, four Sea Fury fighters, and five or six B-26 medium bombers.
+The T-33s and B-26s were armed with machine guns and the Sea Furies with 20 mm cannon for air-to-air combat and strafing ships and ground targets.
+CIA planners had failed to discover that the U.S.-supplied T-33 trainer jets had long been armed with M3 machine guns.
 The three types could also carry bombs and rocket pods for attacks against ships and tanks.

 No additional airstrikes against Cuban airfields and aircraft were specifically planned before 17 April, because B-26 pilots' exaggerated claims gave the CIA false confidence in the success of 15 April attacks, until U-2 reconnaissance photos taken on 16 April showed otherwise.
 Late on 16 April, President Kennedy ordered the cancellation of further airfield strikes planned for dawn on 17 April, to attempt plausible deniability of direct U.S. involvement.